Harkinsam/vehicle-car-modeling/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details